 (b) the party making the counterclaim were a plaintiff and the party against who it is made a defendant in that action.

-(5) A copy of a counterclaim required to be served on a person who is not already a party to the action must be indorsed with a notice, in Form No. 10, addressed to that person —
+(5) A copy of a counterclaim required to be served on a person who is not already a party to the action must be indorsed with a notice, in Form No. 10, addressed to that person.

-(a) stating the effect of Order 12, Rule 1, as applied by paragraph (4); and

-(b) specifying the appropriate office for the entry of appearance by that person to the counterclaim.
+[Rule 3 amended in Gazette 22 Feb 2008 p.
+635.]

 4. Joinder of parties

 (1) Subject to Rule 5(1), 2 or more persons may be joined together in one action as plaintiffs or as defendants with the leave of the Court or where —